Uzbekistan: 13 Days on the Silk Road

 Hazrati Imam Complex at dusk

 • Tashkent Metro - after the Museum of Applied Arts, we walked to the nearest Metro stop, Kosmonavtlar, and rode it to the Chorsu Bazaar stop.
-The metro ride teleports you to the Soviet era of Uzbekistan with it’s blend of Russian architecture and traditional Uzbek motifs.
-Note: if you don’t get on the train quick enough, station workers will push you in.
+The metro ride teleports you to the Soviet era of Uzbekistan with its blend of Russian architecture and traditional Uzbek motifs.
+Note: if you don’t get on the train quickly enough, station workers will push you in.

-• Seoul Munn - we were intrigued by this river lined with shops and restaurants but were very disappointed in the Korean food we ordered.
+• Seoul Mun - we were intrigued by this river lined with shops and restaurants but were very disappointed in the Korean food we ordered.
+Google Maps / Yandex Maps

 Baker arranging freshly baked non flatbread on a display table in front of a traditional tandoor oven at Chorsu Bazaar, Tashkent, Uzbekistan